davelab6/metrickal-typeface/README.md

 renderers.

 The style is intended to mimic what a draftsman's handwriting might look
-like: simple but not cartoonish.
+like: Simple but not cartoonish.
 Sans-serif, with a few exceptions to make the monospace kerning less harsh.
 Easy to read at smaller point sizes.

 By "experimental", I mean that I've never made a typeface from scratch